Kathy Brooks Obituary - Convoy, OH | Legacy Remembers

-Kathy Brooks's passing at the age of 50 on Sunday, November 15, 2020 has been publicly announced by Alspach-Gearhart Funeral Home Inc in Van Wert, OH .
+Kathy Brooks's passing at the age of 50 on Sunday, November 15, 2020 has been publicly announced by Ketcham-Ripley Funeral Home Inc in Rockford, OH .

 Legacy invites you to offer condolences and share memories of Kathy in the Guest Book below.

-The most recent obituary and service information is available at the Alspach-Gearhart Funeral Home Inc website.
+The most recent obituary and service information is available at the Ketcham-Ripley Funeral Home Inc website.

 Legacy.com reports daily on death announcements in local communities nationwide.
 Visit our funeral home directory